DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/encryption.md

 ### AWS KMS

-Configure the `Kustomization` resource to use sops for decryption:
+Configure the `Kustomization` resource to use SOPS for decryption.

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1